anyscale/madewithml.github.io/docs/courses/basics/data-quality.md

 We're going to go through all the concepts with concrete code examples and some synthesized data to train our models on.
 The task is to determine whether a tumor will be benign (harmless) or malignant (harmful) based on leukocyte (white blood cells) count and blood pressure.
 This is a synthetic dataset that we created and has no clinical relevance.

 ## Set up
-We'll set our seeds for reproducability.
+We'll set our seeds for reproducibility.
 ```python linenums="1"
 import numpy as np
 import random